-May 28, 2014 is the deadline for receiving an Early Registration Discount to the 2014 Focus on the Female Patient Conference in Kiawah Island, South Carolina.
-Don’t miss your chance to save $100.
+June 26, 2014 is the registration deadline for receiving the Kiawah Island Group Rate for the 2014 Focus on the Female Patient Conference in Kiawah Island, South Carolina.
+Don’t miss your chance to save.

 For more information visit our Focus on the Female Patient Conference website.